 The intervals given in the periodic maintenance charts should be simply considered as a general guide under normal riding conditions.
 However, depending on the weather, terrain, geographical location, and individual use, the maintenance intervals may need to be shortened.

-Turn off the engine when performing maintenance unless otherwise specified.
+specified.